 According to the American Board of Physical Therapy Specialties (ABPTS), choosing to pursue a specialization helps physical therapists build on their broad base of professional education and experience to deepen their knowledge and skills related to a specialized area of practice.

 More than 27,000 physical therapists in the United States are certified as specialists.
-Those who specialize are able to hone their skills in one area of expertise and work toward becoming a mentor and leader in that area.
+Those who choose to have a more specialized physical therapy are able to hone their skills in one area of expertise and work toward becoming a mentor and leader in that area.

 Board-Certification Eligibility Requirements

-Each physical therapy specialty has its own criteria for obtaining certifications.
+Each specialized physical therapy has its own criteria for obtaining certifications.
 However, the following requirements must be met by all candidates:

 - Obtain licensure to practice physical therapy in the United States.